ramSeraph/opendata/docs/lgd/archive_anatomy.md

 : list of all invalidated census villages

 Location in LGD
-: - Reports
-    - Exceptional Reports
+: - Exceptional Reports
     - Invalidated Census villages

 ---